fylgja/site/src/pages/about.md

 ## Backstory

-The original version of Fylgja, ( that was never released), was build as an utility pack for Bootstrap 2 & 3.
+The original version of Fylgja, (that was never released), was build as an utility pack for Bootstrap 2 & 3.
-This version was purely to add specific flex features to the grid, made it easier to add button styles, and added the spacer utility class that's now know as `.mb-1`
+This version was purely to add specific flex features to the grid, made it easier to add button styles, and added the spacer utility class that's now know as `.mb-4`

 Later versions moved to the SCSS syntax and started to add own blocks, slowly growing and converting that what started as a simple extension for Bootstrap, to a complete CSS framework.